mehmetsindi/personcrud/README.md

 ## Pickup Model and GetMethod

-We find the model and method with the pikup object according to the fuse and fuseAction parameters that come with the request.
+We find the model and method with the pickup object according to the fuse and fuseAction parameters that come with the request.

     public function pickUp()
     {